cquiroz/scala-java-locales/README.md

 ## Demo

-A very simple sample project is available at [scalajs-locales-demo](https://github.com/cquiroz/scalajs-locales-demo)
+A very simple `Scala.js` project is available at [scalajs-locales-demo](https://github.com/cquiroz/scalajs-locales-demo)

 ## Dependencies

-`scalajs-locales` explicitly doesn't have any dependencies.
+`scala-java-locales` explicitly doesn't have any dependencies.
 The `sbt` project has some dependencies for code generation, in particular [treehugger](https://github.com/eed3si9n/treehugger) but they don't carry over to the produced code

 ## Versioning

-`scalajs-locales` uses [Semantic Versioning](http://semver.org/) and includes the CLDR version used as a build tag, e.g.:
+`scala-java-locales` uses [Semantic Versioning](http://semver.org/) and includes the CLDR version used as a build tag, e.g.:

 ```
 0.1.0+29 // Version 0.1.0 with CLDR version 29